A Complete Guide to the Kentucky Derby

 Betting in Person

-If you are at one of these places, simply go up to one of the betting windows where a teller is waiting.
-Or you can use one of the on-site kiosks.
-In any case, you should know how much money you want to wager, what kind of bet you want to place, and the number of the horse (or horses) that you’re betting in the Derby.
+If you are in one of these locations, just approach one of the wagering windows where a cashier is available.
+Or you might choose to use one of the kiosks, located throughout the betting area.
+Before you head over, it would be wise to decide on the following: 1.
+The amount of money you wish to wager.
+2. The type of bet you want to place.
+3. The number of the horse (or horses) you plan to select in the Derby.

 Betting Online

-Again, your own experience and preference will dictate your choice.
-But Bovada stands out as a great selection.
-Even though they aren’t the oldest website in the market, their bonuses are extremely competitive, and they are known for timely payouts.
-Still, you would be just fine dealing with any of the sites listed above; you may even have dealt with one or more of them in the past.
+Your choice depends largely on your experience and preference.
+But Bovada is a great pick.
+They aren't the oldest site on the market, but they have extremely competitive bonuses, and they are known for paying out in a timely manner.
+Still, any site listed above would serve you well; you might have even dealt with one or more of them in the past.

 Betting Specifics